Citation, DOI, disclosures and article data

 Microscopic features of desmoplastic fibroma of bone include the following 1:

-- low cellularity consistent of bland spindle cells in a collagenous matrix
+low cellularity consistent with bland spindle cells in a collagenous matrix

 Immunohistochemistry stains can be positive for β-catenin 1.